 BUILDING SYSTEMS ON LYNXSECURE

 What are the practical implications of choosing LynxSecure for your project?
 Separation kernels rely on advanced virtualization hardware like VT-x, EPT*, VT-d†, and as such are only available on high-end CPUs built with hypervisors in mind.
 But, with Moore’s law on our side, plenty of embedded SoC options are available.
-On Arm, LynxSecure requires the Armv8-A architecture, that is the, A (application) vs R (real-time) or M (microcontroller) variant of v8.
+On Arm, LynxSecure supports the Armv8-A architecture.
 Cores that use the Armv8-A include the Cortex-A53 and Cortex-A72 as used by Xilinx, NXP and others.
 The PowerPC e6500 core from NXP also has advanced virtualization hardware and is supported.